HAIV-Lab/DPM/README.md

 # Vision-Language Dual-Pattern Matching for Out-of-Distribution Detection

-The code repository for "[Vision-Language Dual-Pattern Matching for Out-of-Distribution Detection]" in PyTorch.
+The code repository for "Vision-Language Dual-Pattern Matching for Out-of-Distribution Detection" in PyTorch.